Dobje, Litija

 Dobje ([ˈdoːbjɛ]) is a small settlement in the Municipality of Litija in central Slovenia.
-It is relatively remote.
-The area is part of the traditional region of Lower Carniola.
-It is now included with the rest of the municipality in the Central Sava Statistical Region.
+Relatively remote, the area is part of the traditional region of Lower Carniola and is now included, along with the rest of the municipality, in the Central Sava Statistical Region.

 History

 Dobje was a hamlet of Ježevec until 1995, when it was made a separate settlement.